aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

 ## We need to talk about Site.js

-This weekend, I released [Site.js](https://sitejs.org) version 12.7.0 with improvements to its WebSocket interface and [documentation](https://source.ind.ie/site.js/app/blob/master/README.md#websocket-wss-routes).
+This weekend, I released [Site.js](https://sitejs.org) version 12.7.0 with improvements to [its WebSocket interface](https://source.ind.ie/site.js/app/blob/master/README.md#websocket-wss-routes).
 Today, I want to take you step-by-step into building and running a basic chat app using Site.js.

 It’s much easier than you think, so fire up a terminal window, grab your code editor, and let’s get started!